baetis-ma/testbench/index.md

 #### When a trigger is specified the ADC acquisition cycle will continue so that a full number of display samples are stored after triggering.
 The trigger currently implemented activates when the incoming measurements on the selected channel over the last four cycles are <50%fs, <50%fs, >=50%fs and >=50%fs (or the opposite for negative edge trigger selected), the trigger can be chosen to operate on each of the active channels positive or negative edge.
 Data is stored so that a full compliment of samples after the trigger are collected.
 The trigger offset can be greater than the number of samples (or even negative) within the constraints of the 16K sample buffer.
 #### After the ADC has been halted a signal is sent to activate the output state machine.
 First a header is generated, then the buffer data is dumped at an offset address equal to the buffer address where the trigger occurred minus the user selectable trigger offset.
 # 8. Logic Analyzer Packet and Payload Format
-## The Frame Packet transmitted from the oscilloscope board to the computer has the following format.
+#### The Frame Packet transmitted from the oscilloscope board to the computer has the following format.
-#### Serial Packet Description
+#### Logic Analyzer Serial Packet Description
 ```
 |------------------|---------------|------------------------------------------------ |
 | Byte Order       |       Section |   Description                                   |